CoT-RVS: Zero-Shot Chain-of-Thought Reasoning Segmentation for Videos: Hardware Details

 \section{Hardware Details}

-ThinkVideo with GPT-4o is implemented with OpenAI API and one RTX-4090 GPU.
-Other experiments (\emph{i.e.,} the ThinkVideo-Gemma3-12B and the online ThinkVideo-LLaVA1.5-7B) are implemented with two RTX-4090 GPUs.
+CoT-RVS with GPT-4o is implemented with OpenAI API and one RTX-4090 GPU.
+Other experiments (\emph{i.e.,} the CoT-RVS-Gemma3-12B and the online CoT-RVS-LLaVA1.5-7B) are implemented with two RTX-4090 GPUs.